 Asset Liability Management (ALM) involves taking decisions and actions regarding assets and liabilities in an integrated manner in order to manage the business of the entity and meet the organization’s financial objectives.
-It is a continuing process that involves formulating, implementing, monitoring and revising strategies related to its assets and liabilities keeping in mind the entity’s risk tolerances and constraints.
+The ALM process is a continuing one that involves formulating, implementing, monitoring and revising strategies related to its assets and liabilities keeping in mind the entity’s risk tolerances and constraints.

-ALM is an essential and critical process for any organization that invests to meet its future cash flow needs and capital requirements.
+The ALM process is essential and critical for any organization that invests to meet its future cash flow needs and capital requirements.
 The traditional application of ALM primarily dealt with managing risks associated with interest rate changes.
-But today ALM has a much wider focus encompassing equity risk, liquidity risk, legal risk, currency risk and sovereign or country risk.
-The traditional Asset Liability Management tools matched duration and convexity on a weighted average basis, more recent tools integrated Value at Risk (VaR) concepts into ALM with reports like Earnings at risk, cost to close and Capital at risk reports.
+But today ALM has a much wider focus.
+It encompasses equity risk, liquidity risk, legal risk, currency risk, and sovereign or country risk.
+The traditional Asset Liability Management tools match duration and convexity on a weighted average basis.
+More recent tools integrate Value at Risk (VaR) concepts into ALM.
+Reports like Earnings at Risk, Cost to Close and Capital at Risk are representative of the latter.

-In this study note we will look primarily at interest rate risk (in particular interest rate mismatch risk) and liquidity risk.
+In this introduction to asset liability management, we will look at two types of risks.
+Interest rate risk (in particular interest rate mismatch risk) and liquidity risk.

 Interest Rate Risk